 The level of activities at the Center remains vigorous.
 We continue to hold our series of Wednesday afternoon programs in the fall and spring semesters where retired and active faculty members give a talk on a topic of their choice.
 We also continue with our “Brown bag” lunch discussions, usually scheduled on Mondays, based on a topic suggested by a colleague at the Center or an invited colleague.

 Under the directorship of Richard Friswell, our Wesleyan Institute for Lifelong Learning Program (WILL) has completed its ninth full year of operation under the auspices of the Wasch Center.
-Its shot-course offerings remain popular and appreciated by those who enroll in them.
+Its short-course offerings remain popular and appreciated by those who enroll in them.
 And the Program continues to turn in a yearly income surplus.

 Administrative Assistant